afnid/CoreEFI/README.md

 Knowing that 1 us resolution is attainable even sometimes on a 16 MHZ Arduino tells me that the best case timing can be attained nearly anywhere, it is really the worse case that matters.
 Any time interrupts get queued waiting for another to finish, it is going to be late in processing.
 Interrupt contention will always create situations where one ISR is waiting for another and that drives your worse case.

 The freescale processor with the xgate co-processor running at 40 MHZ can probably attain a higher accuracy, more of the time, than the 168 MHZ ARM if implemented correctly because it should have 0 interrupt contention.
 Also frees up the ISR for the decoder which is the most important.
-I may investigate this further once the stm32 is tested.
+I may investigate this further once the stm32 is more fully tested.

 Of the platforms above, I don't think the 16 MHZ AVR is viable except for maybe low cylinder counts, and limited RPM.
 The 84 MHZ Arduino Due looks like a viable platform for a v8.
 The st arm is double the clock rate of the due, so should be able to cut all the error rates in half, so maybe running this on the rusefi hardware will be the final platform.